For my eleventh birthday, in 1985, my parents bought me a home computer.

 I may have lost interest in computer games, but Frey’s art would still cast a spell later in my teens.
 In the summer of 1988 Newsfield launched FEAR magazine to capitalise on the 1980s ‘horror boom’ (which I’ve talked about elsewhere).
 Again, the covers and internal illustrations were done by Frey.
 What 14-year-old horror fan could resist something like this?

 FEAR was a superb magazine.
-It was packed with interviews, reviews, editorials and short fiction (from the likes of Ramsey Campbell, Shaun Hutson and Mark Morris, and even (if memory serves) an exclusive from Stephen King).
+It was packed with interviews, reviews, editorials and short fiction (from the likes of Ramsey Campbell, Shaun Hutson and Mark Morris).
 It struck a perfect balance between film and fiction coverage.
 Today the likes of SFX carry book reviews but are essentially movie magazines: FEAR gave equal weight to both, and had impassioned opinion pieces too.
 It knew its audience, it knew its subject, and existed for a few brief years at the peak of the horror boom.
-It was our key source of info on what was coming from the likes of Clive Barker and James Herbert.
+It (and, later, Skeleton Crew) was our key source of info on what was coming from the likes of Clive Barker and James Herbert.
 And those Oliver Frey covers were better than most special effects of the time: they implied and suggested what films all too rarely managed to show.

 The warmth of the tributes paid in the last few weeks show that Frey’s art inspired and enthralled many others.
 FusionRetro books are to be commended for keeping The Fantasy Art of Oliver Frey in print so that others can re-live the witty, violent, sexy, clever and above all exciting work of this unique artist.